ahmadesmaeeli81/smart-vpn-warning/readme.txt

 2. Upload the `smart-vpn-warning` folder to your `/wp-content/plugins/` directory
 3. Activate the plugin from your WordPress admin panel

-== Configuration ==

-1. After activating the plugin, go to `Settings > VPN Warning`
-2. Get an API key from [ipgeolocation.io](https://ipgeolocation.io/)
-3. Enter your API key in the appropriate field
-4. Customize the warning message if needed (both English and Persian versions)
-5. If you want to show the warning to all users (without checking their country), enable the corresponding option
-6. Save your settings

 == Frequently Asked Questions ==

-= Is this plugin compatible with my Persian theme? = Yes, this plugin is fully compatible with RTL and Persian themes.
+= Is this plugin compatible with my Persian theme? =

+Yes, this plugin is fully compatible with RTL and Persian themes.

 = Will this plugin slow down my website? =

-No, this plugin uses a caching system and only connects to the API once per hour.
+No, this plugin uses a caching system and rate limiting to stay within API limits.

-= Can I display the warning only on the checkout page? = Yes, by default, this plugin only displays the warning on the WooCommerce checkout page.
+= Can I display the warning only on the checkout page? =

+Yes, by default, this plugin only displays the warning on the WooCommerce checkout page.

 == Screenshots ==

-1. Warning display on checkout page
+1. Warning message on checkout page
 2. Plugin settings page
+3. RTL support example

 == Changelog ==

+= 1.1 =
+* Improved security with nonce for settings forms
+* Added rate limiting for API requests (1 request per minute per IP)
+* Enhanced error handling and logging
+* Removed English warning message (Persian only)
+* Updated documentation

 = 1.0.2 =
-* Fixed text domain consistency issues
-* Additional security improvements

-= 1.0.1 =
-* Fixed text domain issues
-* Improved security with proper data sanitization and escaping
-* Fixed plugin URI

-= 1.0.0 =
 * Initial release

 == Upgrade Notice ==

-= 1.0.2 =
-This update fixes text domain consistency issues and includes additional security improvements.

-= 1.0.0 =
+= 1.1 =
-Initial release of the plugin.
+This version includes security improvements, rate limiting, and better error handling.
+The English warning message has been removed to focus on Persian users.

+== Configuration ==

+1. After activating the plugin, go to `Settings > VPN Warning`
+2. Get an API key from ipgeolocation.io
+3. Enter your API key in the appropriate field
+4. Customize the warning message if needed
+5. If you want to show the warning to all users (without checking their country), enable the corresponding option
+6. Save your settings

+== Requirements ==

+* WordPress 5.0 or higher
+* WooCommerce 3.0 or higher
+* A free API key from ipgeolocation.io

 == Persian Description ==